grpc-ecosystem/grpc-cloud-run-example/README.md

 # gRPC in Google Cloud Run

+*Estimated Reading Time: 20 minutes*

 Google Cloud Run makes it easy to deploy and run REST servers, but it also supports gRPC servers out of the box.
-This repo houses an example of how to deploy a gRPC service written in Python to Cloud Run.
+This article will show you how to deploy a gRPC service written in Python to Cloud Run.
+For the full code, [check out the Github repo.](https://github.com/gnossen/grpc-cloud-run-example)

-*Estimated Reading Time: 20 minutes*

-## The Architecture
+**TODO(rbellevi): Update link once repo is rehomed**

 We'll be writing a simple remote calculator service.
-For the moment, it will just support adding and subtracting floating point numbers, but once this is up and running, you could easily extend it to add other operations or cross-cutting features such as calculation to arbitrary degrees of precision.
+For the moment, it will just support adding and subtracting floating point numbers, but once this is up and running, you could easily extend it to add other features.

-## The Proto
+## The Protocol Buffer Definition

 Take a look in `calculator.proto` to see the full protocol buffer definition.
 If you're not familiar with protocol buffers,